U.S. Representative, Connecticut

 Summary

-John Barry Larson is an American businessman and Democratic Party politician serving as the U.S. representative for Connecticut's 1st congressional district since 1999.
+John Barry Larson is an American politician and businessman who has been serving as the U.S. representative for Connecticut's 1st congressional district since 1999.
 The district is based in the state capital, Hartford.
-Larson chaired the House Democratic Caucus during the 111th and 112th United States Congress.
+A member of the Democratic Party, Larson chaired the House Democratic Caucus during the 111th and 112th United States Congress.

 See where Rep. Larson stands — alongside Democratic and Republican positions.